Table of contents

 All custodial parents and/or legal guardians are required to sign a Fee Agreement prior to enrollment of their child in St. Luke Early Childhood Center.
 Parents are required to indicate to whom all billing information and correspondence are to be addressed.

 Tuition is computed on a yearly basis.
 Tuition payment options are annually, quarterly, or in 10 equal monthly installments.
 If paid monthly, all payments are due on the 1st day of each month.
 Payment #1 of 10 is due July 1st.
 A payment book will be given to you to help facilitate prompt payment.
 A late charge of $25.00 will be added if the tuition is not received by the 5th day of the month.
 Checks should be made out to ST. LUKE EARLY CHILDHOOD CENTER.
 Parents should bring payments of any kind directly to the center office or mail them in.
 Please do not send any money or forms in with your child.
 A fee of $25.00 will be assessed for any returned checks.
 If payment is not received by the last day of the month that the payment is due, your child/children will be dismissed from our program.
-PLEASE NOTE NO CASH PAYMENTS WILL BE ACCEPTED FOR TUITION OR AFTER CARE.
+PLEASE NOTE NO CASH PAYMENTS WILL BE ACCEPTED FOR TUITION.
 Check, money order, or bill pay may be used to pay tuition.

 - Tuition DOES NOT include fees for extra curricular activities such as Lunch Bunch, ABC, KMO, dance, etc.